ECMWFCode4Earth/challenges_2019/README.md

 <br>

 ### How to apply
+The application is a two-step process:
-Go to the [Registration form](https://events.ecmwf.int/e/esowc2019) and upload your proposal under "Submit new abstract".
+1. Go to the [Registration form](https://events.ecmwf.int/e/esowc2019) and register.
+Then,
+2. upload your proposal under ["Submit new abstract"](https://events.ecmwf.int/event/117/abstracts/#submit-abstract).
 Please upload your proposal in PDF format.

 You might want to have a look at [this proposal template](https://docs.google.com/document/d/19PfodO9DavLkhgo93fskPypICzy5krPvnyWC-ks0hrQ/edit?usp=sharing).

 Do you have your own idea about developing weather-related software or you want do something exciting with ECMWF / Copernicus data?
 Then you are invited to propose your own challenge.
 Follow the same registration steps and choose "Own contribution" when you upload your proposal.